 The stories I want to tell are the kind that won’t let a place be.
 Even in the wrecked landscape of the Copper Belt, things are constantly in flux and have the potential to transcend being locked in time and become something else even when they lay entombed in the desert.
 This is the story I’ve been telling about myself, too.
 The longer I work on my Copper Belt Project, the more I realize that there’s something new rising from the wreckage of my own life, that I can use this project not just to document the economic and personal loss of the people who have left their traces on the landscape and to turn it into something visible and beautiful, but also to carve something meaningful and solid out of the legacy of pain in my own life.

 I’ll begin this journey of discovery where the Copper Belt does, in the town of Safford, Arizona.
 Fittingly, I discovered it on the way to somewhere else.
-A few months ago, Mark and I were on our way to Clifton, which serves as a base for the largest copper mine in the United States.
+A few months ago, my friend and I were on our way to Clifton, which serves as a base for the largest copper mine in the United States.
 We hadn’t meant to stop.
 But as we drove through Safford we saw home after home left abandoned and gutted.
 The ruins of these homes littered the landscape as if it had been pummeled by a tornado or a hurricane.
 We stopped and explored a few of the houses.
 It was shocking what a state of absolute decay these places were in.

 From the the outside, it looked as if they could have been abandoned for decades.
 But the evidence inside proved otherwise.
 Many had only been lost in the past few years.
 They were corpses left behind by the twenty-first century global market, standing there like ancient relics.
-Picking our way through the remains, Mark and I realized that these were haunted houses.
+Picking our way through the remains, my friend and I realized that these were haunted houses.
 We would turn a corner or open a door and shudder at the powerful sense of paranormal activity.

 If there were ghosts confined to these ruins, though, they weren’t just the product of private violence.
 Because what had been murdered was a way of life, the working-class jobs that people were once able to count on in order to provide a home for their families.
 These jobs are an endangered species all over the United States.
 It’s not always easy to see that in the big cities and well-off suburbs, where we are distracted by the success of those who are still making it.
 In Safford, though, it’s impossible not to notice the effects of the economic plague that has ravaged the land.